-Open to all who wish to perform load testing on their website/application.
+Open to all who wish to perform load or functional testing on their website/application.

 - Blazemeter Account

 - Application accessible outside your company firewall for testing, or ability to open firewall to inbound traffic

-BlazeMeter creates instances on a public cloud using Amazon, Azure or Google Compute Cloud which hold the JMeter setup and which will create load on your hosted app.
-The cloud instances record the app's performance, and then send these reports back to BlazeMeter in real-time for your viewing pleasure.
+- BlazeMeter creates instances on a public cloud using Amazon, Azure or Google Compute Cloud which hold the JMeter or Taurus setup, and which will create load on your hosted app.
+These cloud instances record the app's performance, and then send these reports back to BlazeMeter in real-time for your viewing pleasure.

 - When using JMeter Tests (V3), the load is generated by a distributed JMeter architecture.
 A JMeter console is used to control the test.
 You need to choose the number of JMeter Engine(s) that will participate in the test.

 - For example, 20 engines and a script with 100 threads will generate 2,000 simultaneous users traffic.